Cyb3rflex/Expense-Tracker-App/README.md

 ```
 2. Open in Browser

-Just open in browser with the live link.
+Just open in browser with index.html

 ---